 In this blog, we aren’t going to spend much time on discussing the advantages of microservices architecture.
 Instead, I'll focus on the major shift towards moving to a cloud native architecture using microservices as a building block.

 While microservices architecture offers flexibility, it also comes with complexity.
-Kubernetes does a good job at deploying and managing these microservices, but you need much more than to operate a cloud native production-grade application— be it service discovery, security, traffic management, and deeper insights.
+Container services for Kubernetes do a good job at deploying and managing these microservices, but you need much more than to operate a cloud native production-grade application— be it service discovery, security, traffic management, and deeper insights.
 Insight is especially critical in this complex world where hundreds or even thousands of services are talking to each other and getting deleted, spawned, scaled, and updated often.

 Challenges in Microservices Architecture